a2roger/backup/w2_sound/README.md

 For the additional sounds, could download a new sound on [**Freesound**](https://freesound.org/), create another variation of the tick wav using audio processing software, or record your own sound using your mic.

-# Visualization
+# Analysis

-Audio can be visualized in several different ways.
-Two basic visualization techniques are to take the amplitude at moments in time, or use a fast Fourier transform (FFT).
-Both offer different analysis on what the underlying audio is doing.
+Two basic analysis techniques are to calculate the amplitude at a moments in time, or use a fast Fourier transform (FFT) to examine different frequencies at a moment in time.

-For visualization, there are three parameters to interpret: `amplitude`, `frequency`, and `time`.

-The sketches in the `visualize` subdirectory explore these approaches using the Processing sound library.
+> **Awesome Resource:** You need to check out the [The Pudding](https://pudding.cool/) interactive data visualization essay ["Let's Learn about Waveforms"](https://pudding.cool/2018/02/waveforms/).
+Note only is it an excellent technical explanation of sound highly relevant to this workshop, but the design of this essay (and many others on this site) is incredible.

-## visualize/FFTBasic sketch
+## amplitude

-Shows a simple spectrum analyzer visualization for a playing audio file.
-Start with this sketch to understand how to analyze frequency spectrums using the Processing sound library.
+This sketch is a simple demo for how to use _amplitude_ rather than _frequency_ information from audio files using the Processing sound library.
+It shows an animated sphere that scales based on the current amplitude of the sound.

 The sketch plays the audio file on loop with: